Philippine condiments: Description

 In the Philippines, the common condiments aside from salt and pepper are vinegar, soy sauce, calamansi, and patis.
-The combination and different regional variations of these simple sauces make up the various common dipping sauces in the region.

 The most common type of sawsawan is the toyomansi (or toyo't kalamansi), which is a mixture of soy sauce, calamansi, and native Siling labuyo.
 It can also be seasoned with vinegar and patis (fish sauce).
 This sauce is typically served with roasted meat dishes.

 A similar dipping sauce used for grilled meats like inihaw is toyo, suka, at sili (literally "soy sauce, vinegar, and chili").
 It is made of soy sauce, vinegar, and siling labuyo with some opting to add diced onions and/or garlic and a seasoning of sugar and/or black pepper.
 For serving with grilled fish, it is typically garnished with diced tomatoes, patis (fish sauce), or more rarely, bagoong (fermented shrimp or fish).

 The simplest dipping sauce, for example, is vinegar mixed with another ingredient like siling labuyo (sukang may sili), garlic (suka't bawang), soy sauce (sukang may toyo), and so on.
 This can be elaborated further by adding a range of spices and even fruits, resulting in dipping sauces like sinamak (spiced vinegar).
 Suka Pinakurat is a popular brand of spiced vinegar in the Philippines.

 All of these do not have set recipes, however, and can use ingredients and proportions interchangeably according to what is available and to the preference of the diner.